| | | | | | |

 • Starter: the type of starter you use doesn't matter, as long as it contains gluten.
 White, whole wheat, rye, all good.
 If you're worried about the rolls looking speckled with whole grains, simply make a levain from your whole grain starter with white flour.

-Cinnamon rolls steps 5 to 8, rolling up the dough, before and after rising, and after baking.
+Rolls steps 5 to 8, being cut into rolls, before rising, after rising, and after baking.

 • Use dental floss: use unflavoured or cinnamon dental floss to cut the rolls for the most precision.
 A very sharp knife is fine too.